Bitcoin and Ethereum prices jump to new records - KESQ

 By Rob McLean, CNN Business

-Bitcoin hit an all-time high of $67,673.74 on Monday, according to CoinMarketCap.
+Bitcoin hit an all-time high of $68,530.34 early Tuesday, according to CoinMarketCap.
 That’s just a few weeks after it hit a previous high of nearly $67,000 before sliding as much as 12%.

 The market has been quite bullish on Bitcoin.
 Despite more than 13,000 cryptocurrencies listed on CoinMarketCap, Bitcoin remains the dominant digital currency.